Around town | Siloam Springs Herald-Leader

 Manna Center Thrift Store

-The Manna Center Thrift Store is now accepting credit and debit cards for purchases of $10 or more to make it easier for customers to shop.
+The Manna Center Thrift Store is now accepting credit and debit cards for purchases of $10.
 The store is open from 9 a.m. to 5 p.m.
-Monday through Friday and from 10 a.m. to 3 p.m.
-Saturday.
+Mondays through Fridays and from 10 a.m. to 3 p.m.
+Saturdays.
 Customers can like the thrift store on Facebook or stop by and see what the dollar item is for the week.
 Anything over a month old is half price.
-The Manna Center is located at 670 Heritage Court, behind the Senior Activity and Wellness Center on Tulsa Street.
+The Manna Center is at 670 Heritage Court, behind the Senior Activity and Wellness Center on Tulsa Street.

 Tailwaggers seeks volunteers, donations

 Tailwaggers is seeking volunteers to walk dogs and socialize cats at the city animal shelter.
-They are also in need of donations of chewies, rawhides, cat toys and dog harnesses for the animal shelter.
-Donations can be dropped off at the animal shelter located at 1300 E. Ashley St. Call 238-3612 for more information.
+They are also in need of donations of chewies, rawhides, cat toys and dog harnesses.
+Donations can be dropped off at the animal shelter at 1300 E. Ashley St. Call 238-3612 for more information.